Albadri23/GeoHelper/README.md

 ## Link to Website
 https://geohelper.onrender.com
+Please allow up to 50s to get into the website.

 ## Description
 Here GeoHelper will be explain in more details, GeoHelper has 3 main sections: coordinates, map and surveying.